scran_pca

 Principal components analysis (PCA) for compression and denoising of single-cell expression data.

-The premise is that most of the variation in the dataset is driven by biology, as changes in pathway activity drive coordinated changes across multiple genes.
+The premise behind PCA is that most of the variation in the dataset is driven by biological differences between subpopulations that drive coordinated changes across multiple genes in the same pathways.
 In contrast, technical noise is random and not synchronized across any one axis in the high-dimensional space.
 This suggests that the earlier principal components (PCs) should be enriched for biological heterogeneity while the later PCs capture random noise.

 Template Parameters